elidickinson/ghost-sync-google-sheets/README.md

 - Create separate analysis sheets that reference the Ghost Members sheet for untrusted users
 - If the API key is compromised, revoke it in Ghost Admin → Settings → Integrations and create a new one

-**Sheet Protection:**
-- Sheet is protected with "warning on edit" to prevent accidental column deletion
-- Status and header rows frozen for easier navigation

 ## Using the Sync

 ### Full Update